nkamidi/neelk-aera/README.md

 * Clicking on a card will make the details overlay appear which will have more details about the book.
 * To close the overlay card click anywhere on the viewport.

+##`I can think of one other mode to display the data on home, which we can discuss later. :-)`